Alex Rathgeber: Television

-Concerts & Live Performances
+Concerts and live performances

 Rathgeber has been a guest artist at fundraising events including Hats Off!
-Melbourne and Hats Off!
+Melbourne, and Hats Off!
 Sydney, Light The Night, The Brian Stacey Night, the Save La Mama Theatre (Melbourne) concert, TheatreAid Flood Relief, Black Saturday bushfires appeals, and a regular guest singer for Very Special Kids' annual Memorial Day ceremonies commemorating the lives of children who've lost their battle with terminal illnesses.

-In 2012, Rathgeber performed the Australian National Anthem for Sydney's Golden Slipper Stakes horse racing event.
-He also sang the Anthem for the launch of the 2013 Australian of the Year Awards, with former Prime Minister of Australia Julia Gillard in attendance.
+In 2012, Rathgeber performed the Australian national anthem for Sydney's Golden Slipper Stakes horse racing event.
+He also sang the anthem for the launch of the 2013 Australian of the Year Awards, with former prime minister of Australia Julia Gillard in attendance.

 Rathgeber has headlined numerous concerts alongside the likes of Rhonda Burchmore, Matt Hetherington, Rob Mills, Lucy Durack, Tim Draxl, Chelsea Plumley, Marina Prior, James Millar, Elise McCann, Anna O'Byrne, Amy Lehpamer, Judi Connelli, Trevor Ashley, Gorgi Coghlan, Wendy Stapleton, Suzanne Johnston, Mathew Frank, Simon Burke and many more.

 Cabaret

 In 2004, Rathgeber made his solo cabaret debut with A Momentary Act at The Butterfly Club in Melbourne, directed by Martin Croft and featuring original music and accompaniment by composer-lyricist Matthew Lee Robinson.
-In 2010 Rathgeber featured in the cabaret Seriously Something with Matthew Lee Robinson, Chris Parker & Josh Piterman at Melbourne's Chapel Off Chapel.
-Rathgeber was invited by the 2010 Adelaide Cabaret Festival artistic director David Campbell to perform a new solo show in the Festival, for which he co-created the Cole Porter-themed Experiment with writer-director Dean Bryant and musical director James Simpson.
+In 2010 Rathgeber featured in the cabaret Seriously Something with Matthew Lee Robinson, Chris Parker and Josh Piterman at Melbourne's Chapel Off Chapel.
+Rathgeber was invited by the 2010 Adelaide Cabaret Festival artistic director David Campbell to perform a new solo show in the festival, for which he co-created the Cole Porter-themed experiment with writer-director Dean Bryant and musical director James Simpson.
 In 2015 Rathgeber joined forces with Silvie Paladino to present Unforgettable.

-Nominations & Awards
+Nominations and awards

 In 2015, Rathgeber was awarded a Helpmann Award for his performance as Billy Crocker in Anything Goes for Opera Australia and John Frost.
 He had previously been nominated in the Sydney Theatre Awards for his performance as Sid Worley in An Officer and a Gentleman, and in the Green Room Awards for his performance as Older Patrick in Mame.

-After his success in London in 2007, Rathgeber was awarded a civic reception from the City of Horsham by the mayor, Councilor Gary Bird.
+After his success in London in 2007, Rathgeber was awarded a civic reception from the City of Horsham by the mayor, Councillor Gary Bird.